greeffjean/User-Next-App/README.md

 This repository showcases a UI playground that houses its component library, to view the playground simply:
 - In your terminal run `yarn storybook`
 - Open [http://localhost:6006](http://localhost:6006) with your browser to see the result.

+### Running E2E Tests
+Cypress will simulate a user navigating your application, this requires your Next.js server to be running.
+We recommend running your tests against your production code to more closely resemble how your application will behave.

+Run `yarn build` && `yarn start` to build your Next.js application, then run npm run `yarn cypress:open` in another terminal window to start Cypress and run your E2E testing suite.

+Alternatively you can also run Cypress in headless mode by running `yarn cypress:test`